Trevor Lawrence: 2021

 Ahead of the final week of preseason, Lawrence was named the Jaguars' starting quarterback for 2021.
 Making his NFL debut against the Houston Texans, he finished with 332 passing yards, three touchdowns, and three interceptions in a 37–21 defeat.
 The loss was Lawrence's first in a regular season game.
 In his second game against the Denver Broncos, he threw a touchdown pass on the opening drive, but completed only eight of 25 passes afterwards and was intercepted twice as the Jaguars lost 23–13.
-Lawrence had a stronger performance when he faced the Cincinnati Bengals in the Week 4 Thursday Night Football matchup, which also pitted him against fellow first overall pick and 2020 National Championship Game opponent Joe Burrow.
-He completed 17 of 24 passes for 204 yards and scored his first rushing touchdown, also making it his first NFL game without an interception.
+Lawrence had a stronger performance when he faced the Cincinnati Bengals in the Week 4 Thursday Night Football matchup, completing 17 of 24 passes for 204 yards and scored his first rushing touchdown, also making it his first NFL game without an interception.
 Despite his efforts, the Jaguars lost 24–21.

 Lawrence won his first NFL game in Week 6 against the Miami Dolphins, throwing for 319 yards and a touchdown during the 23–20 victory.
 Having played the game at Tottenham Hotspur Stadium, he became the first NFL rookie to win in London.
 The victory was also the Jaguars' first since Week 1 of the 2020 season, ending a 20-game losing streak.

 Following a 31–7 loss to the Seattle Seahawks, Lawrence took part in the season's biggest upset when he helped the 15.5-point underdog Jaguars defeat the Buffalo Bills 9–6.
 However, the victory began a stretch that saw Lawrence throw only two touchdown passes in nine games, including seven games without any touchdowns, while having eight interceptions.
 The Jaguars also went on an eight-game losing streak, dropping them to the league's worst record for a second consecutive year.
 Nevertheless, Lawrence concluded the season with his strongest performance in Week 18, completing 23 of 32 passes for 223 yards and two touchdowns to secure a 26–11 upset over the Indianapolis Colts.

 Lawrence finished second in rookie passing yards behind Mac Jones with 3,641, but also had a league-high 17 interceptions.